Falmouth-Games-Academy/comp150-cpd/README.md

 Should a pitch project arise again, I will **ensure we have a team workflow and deadlines for the pitch** by asking everyone what part they wish to do, until a proper decisive discussion is sparked.
 I will play the passive role of raising awareness of the impending team process.

 ## Week 10 (November 27th 2017)
-This week, Mango and I worked on the final elements for our Tinkering Audio project.
+This week, Mango and I finished our Tinkering Audio project.
 It was pretty great!
-We didn't quite reach the full stretch goals we wanted to, due to lack of time mostly, but we got something submitted.
-Sadly we never got around to adding demonstrations of exactly *why* we used colours to represent sound transformations.
-We were shooting for creative flair for that one, but it might just lead to confusion for the actual user.
+We didn't quite reach the stretch goals we wanted to, mostly due to lack of time, but we submitted a functional program.
+Sadly, we never got around to adding an interface showing *why* we used colours to represent sound transformations.
+We were shooting for creative flair with that one, but without context, the joke may lead to confusion for the user.

-Time management was the biggest issue here.
+A blend of time management and interpersonal skills were the issue there.
+To achieve the vision we had near the end of the project, we needed to dedicate more time to it.
+However, who else is so fussed as me?
+While I would've liked to over-dedicate to the project, I didn't force that on Mango.
+We struck a good balance with good communication, but could perhaps improve by finishing the project further in advance of the deadline.
+That way we could add the funnier parts in a whole day.

+Next time: I'll get us to try to finish the assignment a week in advance by telling my partner 'Hey, wanna finish the assignment next week instead of the week after?'

 ## Week 11 (December 4th 2017)
-This week we came up with the game concept.
-Meanwhile, we started Unreal.
-Unreal was slow.
-I'm learning a lot about how not to rely on these machines for anything Unreal.
-It's Epic how bad it is.
-It's totally Unreal.
+This week, my team and I began conceptualising.
+Meanwhile, I started Unreal.
+Unreal is slow as heck.
+But I’m finally **grasping the concepts** of a professional game engine in my favourite language, C++: I’m finally gaining some kind of industry-standard knowledge.
+I hate templates though.
+They’re fantastic, but the compile times are insane.
+Reintroducing the interpersonal domain: so **ideas aren’t flying**.
+The first team meeting was alright, but I strongly felt there was **a lack of cohesion**.
+We don’t really know each other or our strengths and tastes.
+This is normal, but we don’t need to settle for normal.
+I know I could play a stronger role in this: while I contributed ideas in a fair share, there’s so little inspiration.
+I feel this is a flaw for the team that won’t resolve automatically.
+Overall they seem just ‘alright’ with the project.
+As an aspiring team leader, I have a goal to inspire creativity.
+We won’t get creative until we’re more comfortable with each other.
+I’ll try making a poll.
+\[TO FINISH\]

 ## Week 12
-- A difficulty making a workflow for the pitch
-- Positive team spirit with Mango, Tomas, Maria, and James
+This week, my team and I presented the game pitch.
+Oh boy.
+Straighten your ties, team!
+Oops, we don’t have the ties.
+Oops, we don’t have the team!!
+I retrospectively reflect on Week 9, as this week we tried to finish off the presentation hours before the pitch.
+Thankfully, we **did establish a workflow**.
+While many team members didn’t show up ‘til later in the day, the pitching experience was more successful than our last.
+We BScs and Maria, eventually followed by James, Louis and the others, pulled together the pitch taking as many pages as needed.
+Among the challenges was **knowing who was going to say what**.
+This was a fairly familiar workflow issue.
+I think it could have been avoided if we **started it sooner** although aligning everyone to the same schedule is a **noteworthy challenge**.
+While I have reservations about the complexity of the project, the pitch was successful: we somehow **coordinated speaking parts for all of us**.
+Thinking retrospectively, that is a really good sign.
+If only we could coordinate our creativity a little more.